rayyan808/bsc-project/README.md

-My Bachelor Project
+ZERO-KNOWLEDGE VOTING SYSTEM USING TRUFFLE, ZOKRATES.JS, GANACHE & REACT-JS

+HOW TO INSTALL:
+Blockchain Components:
+Install your local blockchain (Ganache, Ganache-CLI, TestRPC..) then from the project root:
+`npm install` - Install deps
+`npm install -g truffle` - Install truffle

+DAPP
+`cd dapp` - Navigate to DAPP root
+`yarn install` - Install deps

 HOW TO RUN:
-Run your local blockchain (Ganache, Ganache-CLI, TestRPC..) then from the project root: npm install, truffle deploy

-from dapp root: yarn install, yarn start

-Make sure to keep the inspection tab open whilst using the website in order to recieve information on current async processes.
-(F12 for Google Chrome)
+Blockchain:
+`ganache-cli --port 7454` - Run your local blockchain, we used ganache.

+The port specifications are configured within the `truffle-config.js` file in the project root directory.
+We explicitly define `7454` as ganache uses `8454` be default.
+This may be changed.

+`truffle deploy` - Deploy the ZK Voter and it's libraries to the aforementioned blockchain.

+(Note the log that follows after deployment.
+Copy the `contract address` provided under the Election Contract, we will use it in the DApp setup)
+DApp:
+Prerequisite: We have not added a config file that may be read yet, so you must manually obtain the Election deployment address (see previous section) and paste it into the `ELECTION_ADDRESS` variable within `/dapp/src/assets/contracts/ElectionAbi.js`.
+(Note: If you alter the Election contract, you must re-compile via `truffle compile` and paste the new JSON ABI found within `build/contracts/Election.json`)

+`cd dapp` - Navigate to the DApp directory
+`yarn start` - Start up the DApp

+HOW TO TEST:

+Run `truffle test` from the project root directory.
+This will spool a local development blockchain for you and conduct the tests which can be evaluated at `/test/electionTest.js/`

-Assets: Due to a bug in Zokrates-JS I found (see: https://github.com/Zokrates/ZoKrates/issues/909), we must unfortunately locate and compile the zero-knowlege circuits ourselves.
-All the required assets are located within the DApp/snarks/client-side
+Assets: Due to a bug in Zokrates-JS I found (see: https://github.com/Zokrates/ZoKrates/issues/909), we must unfortunately locate and compile the zero-knowlege circuits ourselves instead of directly loading pre-compiled binaries.
+All the required assets are located within the DApp/snarks/client-side.

-Vote-Key Generation: You need to open the 'combinedCircuit.zok'
+Vote-Key Generation: You need to open the ZK circuit at: `/dapp/snarks/client-side/combinedCircuit.zok`

-Submitting Vote/Proof Generation: You need to open the 'membershipTest.zok' file.
+Submitting Vote/Proof Generation: You need to open the ZK circuit at `membershipTest.zok`.

 Once Zokrates-JS includes the PR from issue 909 into their next release, compilation can be disregarded in favour of pre-compile binaries.
 Though self-compilation is exhausting, it does show the true transparency of zero-knowledge proofs, and can provide valuable learning insight to users on the functionality within the source-code.

 In-Progress:
->>>>> Test Merkle Adjustment Function <<<<<
->>>>> Test Verifier Contract <<<<<
->>>>> Develop Tests for all contracts <<<<
+NOTE: Authorize address is disabled for debugging, the final release will contain the ability to authorize node addresses when conducting the election.
 BONUS: >>> Improve the ZK circuit from 3 layers to dynamic layers using Zokrates Generic Functions <<<<

-Progress:
+BONUS: >>> Upgrade to Truffle Beta and utilize Revert Messages for better User clarification on incorrect method calls <<<
+BONUS: >>> Improve UI <<<
+Rough work log:
 - Studied Zokrates Docs
 - Studied EVM Docs (Skimmed through, more like)
 - Studied Soldiity Docs